wequilt/rails_template/README.md

 https://github.com/mattbrictson/rails-template/blob/main/template.rb#L107 for inspiration on how to make this possible).

+### Repository Configuration
+Assuming this new service will live in GitHub with all of its service siblings it's best to prepare the repository before running the Rails generator.
+At the end of app generation you will be given a chance to create and push an initial commit.
+Having some things set up before hand will ensure this process goes smoothly.

+*Do not enable branch protections for `main` before running this generator.
+Otherwise you the generator won't be able to push to GitHub*

+These are the steps you'll want to follow to create and configure a new repository.
+1. Create the repo in GitHub.
+Choose all options to make an empty repository (no default README, .gitignore, etc).
+2. Grant the new repository access to the `APOLLO_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `GHA_ACCESS_TOKEN` Actions organization secrets in GitHub.
+Also grant access to the `APOLLO_API_KEY` Dependabot secret in GitHub.

 ## Service Creation
 With your environment configurated you can now proceed to generating the new Rails app.
 The `rails new` command takes many options that can help configure an app with the specific capabilities you